yewstack/yew/docs/getting-started/project-setup/using-wasm-pack.md

 python -m http.server 8000
 ```

-If you don't have Python installed, you can install the [`simple-http-server`](https://github.com/TheWaWaR/simple-http-server) crate.
+If you don't have Python installed, you can install and use the [`simple-http-server`](https://github.com/TheWaWaR/simple-http-server) crate instead.